 From learning theory to classroom setup, from project-based learning to formative assessment, we have curated some robust articles and engaging videos to help you establish a solid foundation of understanding to bring coding and robotics into your classroom successfully.
 We provide many opportunities for application and reflection via FlipGrid videos and an online Teach Wonder community.

 We have talked with educators near and far who say that they are either working through the course on their own — you have 6 months to complete it — or that they have formed a cohort in their school and are taking time to host a group discussion after each of the six modules.

 Check out each course’s syllabus at www.teachwonder.com.
 You can purchase the course alone or bundle it with a robot for special savings.
 And check to see if we’re working with a partner in your state for extra special savings.

 Whether you are new to coding and robotics or a fearless veteran at this point, the Hour of Code week is a great time to introduce it to your whole school community and challenge everyone to get more involved in computer science.
 We like to say that Dash, Dot, and Cue provide opportunities for “parallel learning.”
 Kids and adults alike can learn side by side.

 Last year, we posted activities for grades K-2, 3-5, and 6-8 on our site’s Hour of Code pages.
-This year, we have added new activity packets for Dash and Cue.
+This year, we have added brand new activity packets for Dash and Cue.
 Go ahead and review them before the Hour of Code.
-Consider downloading and using our free resources in one of the five following ways:
+Consider downloading and using our free printable resources in one of the five following ways:

 Each year, we offer special promotions in honor of the Hour of Code.
 And this year is no exception.
 From November 5 to December 14, you will receive one or more free Cue robots when you purchase one of the following school packs.
 While designed with middle schoolers in mind, Cue is the next robot for kids familiar with Dash and looking for even more of a coding and robotics challenge.